 This 2.6 mile out & back trail follows an overgrown roadbed ending at the Snake Bight trail.
 It can be completed as a loop.
 It traverses through coastal prairie forest with lowland buttonbush and marsh grasses.
 Tons of epiphytes hug the trees.
 Best to wear long sleeves, long pants to guard against the ticks and mosquitoes.
 If you have a bike, this trail is ideal.

-Again, this trail is not maintained as it along with Snake bight, Bear Lake, Christian Point, Bayshore loop and the Coastal Prairie trails.
-These areas have been deemed critical habitat for the Cape Sable Throughwort, an endangered sunflower-like herb with bluish purple flowers.
+Again, this trail is not maintained as it along with Snake Bight, Bear Lake, Christian Point, Bayshore Loop and the Coastal Prairie trails.
+These areas have been deemed critical habitat for the Cape Sable Thoroughwort, an endangered sunflower-like herb with bluish purple flowers.

 The roadside area reminds me so much of the Big Cypress National Preserve.
 The mangroves mirrored in the water were perfect.
 There are three picnic tables that are close to the water.
-Coot Bay Pond is obscured by Mangroves however, it is still a nice stop along the road for a bite to eat.
+Mangroves obscure much of the view of Coot Bay Pond.
+However, it is still a nice stop along the road for a bite to eat.
 We did not have a saltwater fishing license but could see snook striking bait in the clear tannic waters.

 Adventure along the Christian Point Trail (MM-38.1)

-The trail is 4-mile out and back trail moves mostly through dead buttonwood snags.
+The out and back trail is 4-miles and moves mostly through dead buttonwood snags.
 Saltwater intrusion during the last few hurricanes has damaged much of the landscape.
 The trail was extremely muddy and flooded when we last attempted to do it.
 It was difficult to follow at times because it was so overgrown.
 The dense mangroves harbor hordes of mosquitoes even on a windy day.
-WE finally made it to the end of the trail-Florida Bay.
+We finally made it to the end of the trail-Florida Bay.
 It is mostly through coastal prairie with mangrove flats as you get closer to Snake Bight.

 Bear Lake Trail (MM-39.3)

-This 3.5 mile out & back trail follows a dirt service roadway for the first 2-miles it is drivable following the Wilderness Waterway.
+This 3.5 mile out and back trail.
+It follows a dirt service road for the first 2-miles beside the Wilderness Waterway.
 The first time we did this trail, the mosquitoes were so bad we had to turn back.
 Even bathed in DEET, it did not deter the pesky insects.
-The 2nd attempt was so much better with near-freezing temperatures, overcast skies and brisk north winds.
+The second attempt was so much better with near-freezing temperatures, overcast skies and brisk north winds.
 The path is overgrown but still easy to follow.
-Saw beautiful spider webs in early morning dew.
+I spotted a few beautiful spiderwebs laced with early morning dew.
 The road is not well maintained and has potholes, but our truck easily made its way down to the trailhead.
-Good views of the bear lake at the end of the trail.
+Good views of Bear Lake at the end of the trail.

 Eco Pond Trail (MM-41)

-Is an easy walk just off the road at the Flamingo Campground 0.5 loop around the lake.
-Due to its proximity, it is popular.
-The freshwater pond is home to lots of different bird species.
+Is a simple walk just off the road at the Flamingo Campground.
+It loops 0.5-miles around the lake.
+Because of its proximity, it is popular.
+The freshwater pond is home to many bird species.
 Alligators and turtles were sunning themselves after the cold spell.
 This is a great hike for the kids.

 Follow the Access Road-Coastal Prairie Trail

 This trail is an out-and-back 12.0-mile hike behind Flamingo C Loop Camping.
 Don’t forget to wear long pants, long shirts, and plenty of bug spray.
-We are only planning to walk the first half of the trail today.
-As the tide is out, despite rain and flooded trails, we have the tide on our side.
+Today, we plan on hiking just the first section of the trail.
+As the tide is out, despite the rain and flooded trails, we have the tide on our side.
 This trail follows an old roadbed that was once used by cotton pickers and anglers.
 A thicket of oaks precedes the trail, which veers away from the beach into the flat coastal prairie.
-The trail was truly isolated with no one else around.
-It would have been nice if we had more time to do the whole trail as the beach at the end is supposed to be excellent for finding seashells.
+The trail was truly isolated, with no one else around.
+I wish we had more time to do the whole trail; the beach there is supposed to be the best for finding seashells.
 It will need to wait until our next trip.
-If you plan to backcountry camp at Clubhouse Beach you will need a permit.
+If you plan to backcountry camp at Clubhouse Beach, you will need a permit.

 Flamingo-The End of the Road (MM-40.3)

 The entire drive through the Everglades from Homestead to Flamingo is a River of Grass.
 However, Flamingo is the last stop on the road into the southernmost Everglades National Park.
 The area opens up to spectacular views of the beautiful Florida Bay.
-Hurricane Irma damaged the many of the facilities here.
-Currently, the visitor center is confined to a small trailer.
-The parks have limited funding, so my guess is that the facilities will not be refurbished any time soon.
+Hurricane Irma damaged many of the facilities here.
+Currently, the Guy Bradley Visitor Center is open with a new restaurant and exhibits.
 There is plenty of parking, the campground, the marina, and the visitor center.
 There was a nesting osprey in the parking lot.

-The Marina offers a small store, boat tours, and boat launch.
-The marina has excellent options for either taking a motorized boat trip in the canals or renting a kayak or canoe and go at your own pace.
+The Marina offers a small store, boat tours, and a boat launch.
+The marina offers great ways to explore the canals by motorboat or by kayak/canoe.
 We stopped in at the marina for a quick snack (the staff was great) and used the restrooms.
 I was debating renting a canoe for a few hours, but we were getting pretty tired.
 We found the prices to be quite reasonable, maybe next time.
 There is a food truck with excellent cuisine for breakfast and lunch.
 The food was really delicious.

 Navigate Florida Bay on the Guy Bradley Trail

-This easy paved 1.5-mile trail connects the Flamingo Visitor Center area to the Flamingo Campground follows the Florida Bay.
-I can imagine that the mosquitos would be vicious, but we did not have bugs today.
+This easy, paved 1.5-mile trail connects the Flamingo Visitor Center area to the Flamingo Campground following the Florida Bay.
+I can imagine that the summer mosquitoes would be vicious, but we did not have bugs today.
 The 44-degree weather and high winds made this an easy 25-minute walk.
 The trail is quite beautiful now, with the construction of the new lodging and renovation of the visitor center completed.
 Flamingo Area Trail Map-Click here.

 Take an Everglades Backcountry Boat Tour